 12 Best Benefits of Kiwi Fruit

-Kiwi fruit is a delicious berry of a woody, twining vine and is popularly known with its shortened version as ‘kiwi’.
-It is native to China and is revered as the country’s national fruit.
+Kiwi fruit is a delicious berry of a woody, twining vine and is popularly known by its shortened version as ‘kiwi’.
+It is native to China and is referred as the country’s national fruit.
 Originally known as ‘Yang Tao’, kiwi is an oval-shaped, dull brown colored fruit with a fuzzy texture.
 The inside pulp is a vivid, semi-translucent, bright green flesh with a radiant pattern of lighter-colored spikes, freckled with a few tiny, edible black seeds.
 Kiwi fruit has a unique and invigorating flavor with a soft and just about creamy texture.
 The Actinidia genus which includes kiwi comprises of about 60 species.
 Globally, the most commonly consumed varieties are the ‘fuzzy’ and ‘golden’.

 Kiwi was brought from China to New Zealand during the early 20th century by the missionaries.
 With the growing appreciation of this exotic fruit, people of New Zealand renamed it as Chinese Gooseberries.
-Later, it was imported to United States where it proved quite popular.
+Later, it was imported to the United States where it proved quite popular.
 After multiple rechristening, the fruit was finally named as ‘kiwi’ in the honor of the national bird of New Zealand for its small, fuzzy, brown appearance resembles the fur coat of the flightless brown kiwi bird.
-Presently, Italy, New Zealand, France, Japan, Chile and the United States are the major contributors in the commercial production of the kiwifruit.
+Presently, Italy, New Zealand, France, Japan, Chile and the United States are the major contributors to the commercial production of the kiwifruit.

 Nutritional Value of Kiwi Fruit

 The small kiwi fruit stores a treasure of nutritional surprises.
 It is an excellent source of vitamin C (ascorbic acid).
 Others vitamins including vitamin A, folate, vitamin E (alpha-tocopherol) and vitamin K (phylloquinone) are also present in good amounts.
-The mineral wealth of kiwi includes tremendous quantity of potassium along with other minerals such as calcium, magnesium and phosphorous.
+The mineral wealth of kiwi includes a tremendous quantity of potassium along with other minerals such as calcium, magnesium and phosphorous.
 All these vital nutrients in the fruit come with an additional bonus of dietary fiber.